 When a team member takes charge of a task, its card is moved to the list In progress.
 It’s useful to assign due dates for completion, so that cards don’t stay pending for too long.
 After the person completes it, the card goes to the QA list.
 All finished and approved tasks are stored in the Done list.

-The goal for each of your sprints is to move tasks from the Spring Backlog list the leftmost part of the board to the Done list on the rightmost end.
+The goal for each of your sprints is to move tasks from the Sprint Backlog list the leftmost part of the board to the Done list on the rightmost end.

-Here are the individual steps to launch your agile Trello board.
+Here are the individual steps to launch your Scrum Trello board.

 #1.
 Set up the workspace and boards